The Best Ways to Invest Money 2024

 This strategy is well-suited for buying young or small companies but can be applied to larger companies with continued growth characteristics as well.

-A value investing strategy focuses on companies that investors believe are trading at a discount to the value of their assets or earnings.
+A value investing strategy focuses on companies that investors believe are trading at a discount on the value of their assets or earnings.

 Essentially, the stock price of the company is believed to be lower than it should be.